 One of the important things I learnt on the day was the ‘Penguin line’.
 What on earth am I talking about!
 In short, this means you all walk directly behind each other.
 But with enough gap so that you don’t get caught up in the crampons.

-I do love this description, probably because I love penguins too ha ha!
+I do love this description, probably because I love penguins too haha!
 But the glacier is a pretty dangerous place to be if you don’t step in the right place.

 Remember safety first, photos second 🙂

-It does get cold and the weather on the glacier can chance in an instant.
+It does get cold and the weather on the glacier can change in an instant.
+Even in the summer months, the weather constantly changes, making it difficult knowing what to pack for your Iceland trip.
 Layers are a great idea, they trap air between them and help keep you warm.
-Here’s what I wore on the day:

 - Thermal base layers – top and bottoms

 - Hiking trousers/pants

 - Gloves (2 thin pairs) but 1 thick pair would be good too

 - Ear warmers (a hat would also work that you can wear with your helmet)

 - Thick socks